836541/shadowcloak/README.md

 For example, if the tool chooses ".yuni" to substitute ".pdf", then all files from a given directory that has the suffix ".pdf" will become ".yuni" and will open like a ".pdf" file.
 It's important to say that ".pdf" will continue to open normally.
-It exploits the fact that most ransomware searches for files using an extensions whitelist, which makes ransomware unable to find protected extensions in a system using this tool.
+It exploits the fact that most ransomware searches for files using an extensions whitelist, which makes this type of ransomware unable to find protected extensions in a system using this tool.

 ---------------------